reviewdog/reviewdog/proto/rdp/README.md

 ### Diagnostic tools' RDP Support
-Ideally, diagnostic tools themselves should support outputing their results as RDP compriant format, but not all tools does support RDP especially in early stage.
+Ideally, diagnostic tools themselves should support outputing their results as RDP compliant format, but not all tools does support RDP especially in early stage.
 But we can still introduce RDP by supporting RDP with errorformat for most diagnostic tools.
 Also, we can write a converter and add RPD support in diagnostic tools incrementally.